TrevorEdwards/gcp-workshop-hackathon-edition/README.md

     require a credit card for identification purposes.
 1. If you cannot or do not wish to activate the free trial, ask a Googler for a credit key and redeem it [here](https://console.cloud.google.com/education). _Make sure you are applying it to your @cornell.edu account!_
+1. If you have a partner, add them to your coupon's billing account as a Billing Account Administrator (Top-left menu -> Billing -> Add Members/Select a role -> Add).
+This will allow them to continue to the Environment section in their own console with their own project.

 ### Environment